Yash122005/javascript-tutorial/README.md

 # javascript-tutorial
-revising and making notes there
+revising and making notes there...
+#intereating  32:00 part 2